haeslerlab/haesler-lab-website/content/authors/simone/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the

 social:
-- icon: envelope
-  icon_pack: fas
-  link: #contact #or link: mailto:name.surname@nerf.be if you don't mind giving out your email
-- icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/simone-marcigaglia/
 - icon: researchgate